Major Key (album): Commercial performance

-In its home country of the United States, Major Key debuted at number one on the US Billboard 200, with 96,000 equivalent album units, marking Khaled's first number one album.
+In its home country of the United States, Major Key debuted at number one on the US Billboard 200 for the week ending August 20, 2016, with 96,000 equivalent album units, marking Khaled's first number one album.
 While it was the best-selling album of the week, selling 59,000 copies in its first week.
 The album sales launch is DJ Khaled's second-biggest first week in his career, behind We the Best (2007).
 In its second week, the album remained in the top ten at Billboard 200, fell to number seven, with 43,000 equivalent album units, it sold 12,000 copies.
 On September 27, 2019, Major Key was certified platinum by the Recording Industry Association of America (RIAA).